-Robert or ‘Bob’ William Barker of the US Navy Reserve between 1943 and 1945, is best known for hosting the iconic game show The Price Is Right between 1972 and 2007.
+Robert or ‘Bob’ William Barker who served in the US Navy Reserves between 1943 and 1945, is best known for hosting the iconic game show The Price Is Right between 1972 and 2007.
 His stint on the program made him a record-breaker, the longest-running daytime game show host in North American television history.
 Prior to his 35-year stay with the show, he was host of Truth or Consequences, another game show, for 18 years between 1956 and 1974.
 However, before his career in broadcasting, Barker was a man of more modest means, who served the United States during World War II.

 Bob Barker’s Military Career